-- Every reasonable effort shall be made to protect and preserve significant archeological resources affected by or adjacent to any project.
-If resources must be disturbed, mitigation measures shall be undertaken. - 8.
-Contemporary design for Additions to existing properties shall not be discouraged when such Additions do not destroy significant cultural, historical, architectural or archeological materials that characterize the property.
-The new work shall be differentiated from the old and shall be compatible with the size, scale, color, material and character of the property, neighborhood or environment. - New Additions or Alterations to structures shall be undertaken in such a manner that, if such additions or alterations were to be removed in the future, the essential form and integrity of the historic property would be unimpaired. - a.
+- 8. Contemporary design for Additions to existing properties shall not be discouraged when such Alterations and Additions do not destroy significant cultural, historical, architectural or archeological materials that characterize the property.
+The new work shall be differentiated from the old and shall be compatible with the size, scale, color, material and character of the property, neighborhood or environment. - 9.
+New Additions or Alterations to structures shall be undertaken in such a manner that, if such additions or alterations were to be removed in the future, the essential form and integrity of the historic property would be unimpaired. - a.
 Additions should be made on a side or rear elevation, not on the primary façade, unless in the determination of the Permitting Authority an addition to the side or rear elevation is not possible due to unique constraints of the project.